Waariss/Chicken_Me-LineOA/README.md

 # 🐔 ChickenME 🐣: Classification of Chicken Diseases From Fecal Images Via Line Office Account

 ## Overview
-This repository contains the code for the ChickenME project, which uses a Line Office Account (LineOA) to help classify chicken diseases based on fecal images.
-The system leverages machine learning models to perform object detection (using YOLOv5) and disease classification, delivering results directly through the Line messaging app.
+This repository contains the code for the **ChickenME** project, a mobile-based tool designed to assist local farmers in identifying common poultry diseases through the analysis of fecal images.
+By leveraging machine learning models, the system classifies chicken diseases and offers preliminary diagnoses via a user-friendly interface integrated into a LINE official account.

+The project achieved **86.49% segmentation mean average precision** and **95.93% classification accuracy** using a comprehensive open database.
+ChickenME provides a cost-effective alternative to traditional diagnostic methods, distinguishing between diseased and healthy samples, helping farmers make informed decisions about poultry health.

+### Key Contributors:
+- **Developed by**: Waris Damkham, Pattanan Korkiattrakool
+- **Advisor**: Asst.
+Prof. Dr. Piyanuch Silapachote
+- **Co-Advisor**: Asst.
+Prof. Dr. Ananta Srisuphab
+- **Institution**: Mahidol University, Faculty of Information and Communication Technology

+---

 ## Setup Instructions